“I can eat whatever I want today, my diet starts on Monday.”

 Journal.
 When you hit your specific Monday, your mind is going to play some tricky games with you as you move through the initial first weeks.
 Journal how you feel physically, mentally, and emotionally before you begin your new diet/training plan and continue with that journal as you start your new diet/training plan.
 When you find yourself not reaching your goals, refer to how you felt before you started the plan and how you feel on the plan (especially after a week or two).
 You will be extra motivated to not let yourself get back to the pre-Monday state of things.

 Avoiding Monday syndrome is especially important as we move into and through the holiday season.
 So many of us will wait until January 1 (which happens to be a Monday this year) to reverse the weight gain, sugar intake, and fitness loss we obtained over the holidays.
-Do not fall into that health hole and join a fantastic group of women for the Holiday Health Boot Camp.
-Not only will you come out of the holidays with minimal weight gain and fitness loss, but you will be mentally prepared to take on the new year with already-established positive nutrition habits.
+Do not fall into that health hole and start your 5 Week Health & Fitness Plan now!
+Not only will you receive daily workouts combing strength, core, and interval cardio, but you have a weekly nutrition focus to help you create diet habits, and a daily mindset question so you can become clearly aligned with your goals and motivations.

-Head here to learn more about Holiday Health Boot Camp.
+Head here to learn more about the 5 Week Health & Fitness Plan.

 Do you wait for Mondays?
 Why?1